glue-viz/glue-jupyter/docs/developer_notes.rst

 As described in :doc:`getting_started`, each viewer and viewer layer has an associated state object, where a state object is a collection of properties.
-These properties can have callbacks assigned to them which get called when the properties change (see :ref:`glue-qt:state-viewer` for more details).
+These properties can have callbacks assigned to them which get called when the properties change (see :ref:`glueviz:state-viewer` for more details).

 The `ipywidgets <https://ipywidgets.readthedocs.io/en/stable/>`_ package makes use of `traitlets <https://traitlets.readthedocs.io/en/stable/>`_ which provides